Credit: JoachimKohler-HB, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 Usually all the females within a certain area will nest within a three week period in the season, and so there can be a lot of nests in the same area.
 If there are too many nests in a certain area, a female may dig up another females nest and destroy it.

-The female will try and guard the nest but a lot of eggs are taken by lizards and feral pigs.
+The female will try and guard the nest but a lot of eggs are taken by predators.

 Once the young hatch the mother will help them out of the nest and will carry them to the water in her mouth.
 She will guard over the young for a short period of time to guard them from predators, the exact time she does this for varies but she will leave them quite young.

-They are not really a threat to humans unlike saltwater crocodiles, there is only one recorded attack on a human which only caused minor injuries.
-It is generally considered safe to swim with freshwater crocodiles as they will only attack if they feel threatened.
+They are not really a threat to humans unlike saltwater crocodiles, there is only one recorded attack on a human which on caused minor injuries.

 They have sharper, less blunt teeth than the saltwater crocodile.